arahogc/Whats_In_A_Bottle/README.md

 ### Machine Learning Models
 #### Machine Learning Process

 Since the data was pretty clean due to the previous step of organizing and cleaning the data, there was very little additional cleaning the data for the machine learning model.
-The machine model chosen was a decision tree classifer.
+The machine model chosen was a decision tree classifer, with a training set of 80% of the data.
+This particular machine model was used since it...

 For all machine models, any qualitative data was transformed into quantitaive data (Example??).
 Then some of the data was binned into different categories.
 For example, the points system were ranked from 80-100.
 Using quartitle ranges, we could split the points into different qualitative groups (e.g. 90-100 points meant that the wine was "excellent").
 This can be seen below.